 Storage and Reheating

-• Freezer: Portion cooled sauce into freezer-safe bags or containers.
-Label with the date and freeze for up to 3 months.
-To thaw, place in the fridge overnight, then reheat before serving.
+• Freezer: Place cooled sauce in freezer-safe containers or bags.
+Label and freeze for up to 3 months.

 Cuisine: American